 Pin for later

 I remember a particular time I was feeling some stress.
-My husband and I were preparing to travel with our nine month old daughter from Northwest Louisiana to New York City for her to have a surgery.
+My husband and I were preparing to travel with our ten month old daughter from Northwest Louisiana to New York City for her to have a surgery.
 Keeping her well prior to surgery was critical.
 The surgeon’s office told me if we arrived for surgery and she had even a sniffle, the anesthesiologist may determine the procedure too risky and cancel it.
 Working with the doctor’s office and insurance to obtain the pre-authorization was quite a feat also.
 Specifically, we were being told by our health insurance that they may not pay for the surgery because the hospital and doctor were “out of network.”

-We were committed to having the surgery with this surgeon, so plans for flights, layovers, breathing treatments and feedings, a place to stay, and transportation around New York City with a nine month old were all underway.
+We were committed to having the surgery with this surgeon, so plans for flights, layovers, breathing treatments and feedings, a place to stay, and transportation around New York City with a ten month old were all underway.
 The increased tension in my neck and shoulders was very telling of the anxiety I felt.
 Then, we received a greeting card from a sweet friend from church.
 It read:

 No matter what we may face, the Lord provides a place of peace, a place of hope and best of all, His presence to see us through.